 of a Czech new wave.
 Catbird Press does great service to bring it to anglophone readers."

-Jáchym Topol is the best-known young writer in Prague, famous in his youth as an underground poet and songwriter, and now famous for writing the book that has most successfully and imaginatively captured the dislocation brought about by the fall of communism: City Sister Silver.
+Jáchym Topol was famous in his youth as an underground poet and songwriter.
+He became even more famous for writing the book that has most successfully and imaginatively captured the dislocation brought about by the fall of communism: City Sister Silver.

 Winner of the Egon Hostovský Prize as the best Czech book of the year, City Sister Silver is also the only novel of the 1990s included on a list of the hundred greatest Czech prose works (from a survey of Czech writers and critics done by the newspaper Týden ("Week"); it came in #26).

 Always surprising and fast-paced, City, Sister, Silver is at once satirical and romantic, wild and controlled.
 The novel is full of storytelling, myths, dreams and nightmares, shifting through a variety of genres.
 It is a novel for readers who want an unforgettable reading experience.

 What makes City Sister Silver so special is its language, its energy, and its ability to creatively capture the feelings that accompanied the opening up of Central and Eastern Europe in the 90s.
 It is a truly breathtaking book.
 As one Czech critic wrote, "City Sister Silver tells me more about the epoch than many of the books that try so hard to articulate and explain the burning ideas of the day."

 See the review excerpts and excerpts from the book itself to get a more concrete idea of what City Sister Silver is all about.